Bonita Point, CA

 NOTE: Be prepared to wait at the tunnel, it is a single lane and it is "time controlled" to allow cars from one side to proceed and even though there may be no cars waiting, the time has to expire before you are allowed to proceed.

-Image # 3 is the property of the National Park Service via their website.
+- Image # 3 above Image Credit: National Park Service via their website.
 All other images are the property of Just Traveling Thru, LLC unless otherwise noted.

 Once we were allowed to drive through the single lane tunnel (traffic is allowed to move through in time intervals), we drove to the Bonita Point Trailhead, and began our exploration.